 The countdown is on to the start of school!
 With the knowledge that school is almost here, so is the dread at the school routine every morning and the worry about whether we will manage to get our kids out of the house without meltdowns, yelling and forgetting something important.
 I have 2 children I need to get out of the house within 30 minutes thanks to VERY early school start times.
-So I know all to well how difficult it is!
+So I know all too well how difficult it is!
+Given that I am an old hand at 30 minute school mornings read on to learn how to reduce school morning stress.

 1) Prepare your kids for their school routine before school starts.

 Sit down with your kids and discuss how you want your school routine to look each morning.
 Set expectations on what their jobs are for getting ready and how you will be helping.
 Getting them involved in making a “Getting ready for school” chart can really help.
 You have made clear the morning expectations and gotten them involved and invested in the process.
-Make the chart reusable everyday so that they can tick off when they have completed each task and check what their next one is.
+Make the chart reusable every day so that they can tick off when they have completed each task and check what their next one is.
 You can then reward them each day for a job well done.
 This reinforces the positive behavior you are looking for.
-Pick a reward that will motivate them – a sticker for the younger crowd or a token toward some TV time.
-Choose whatever gets your kids excited about a job well done.

 3) Organize what you can the night before.